 Mostly it’s because I’ve inherited a large amount of thread from friends and family over the years, and also because I love sales and thrift store hauls.
-That said, the best way I’ve found to store all that extra thread is in these large photo box carriers.
+The best way I’ve found to store all that extra thread is in these large photo box carriers.
 Again, I’ve sorted mine by number and applied little labels to keep them sorted.
 But you could just as easily sort them by color.
 In fact, the boxes themselves come in a rainbow set!

 Lastly I have a number of specialty threads or different brand threads that I didn’t quite want to mix in with the rest.
 Here you’ll see all sorts of different items.
 Some Petite Treasure Braid, some Cosmo Seasons, some Sulky Holoshimmer, Threadworx overdyed metallics, you name it.